Casting Metals & Alloys

 Copper-rich alloys of aluminum and copper are known as aluminum bronze, which has a near-gold color, possesses a good finish, and is highly resistant to acid.

 One of the many grades of bronze, which is red in color and contains 1% to 5% silicon, is known as silicon bronze.
-This alloy has good resistance to salt water, alkalies, and acids.
+These casting metals and alloys have good resistance to salt water, alkalies, and acids.
 Small amount of zinc, tin, and iron may also be present.

 Nickel-base alloys have great resistance to corrosion in the presence of most mineral acids, most organic acids, and alkalies.
 They are not resistant by oxidizing salts.
 They have good mechanical strength, ductility, and resistance to wear, although they cannot be used for bearings, except under light loads and at slow speeds.